The City Of Joy – Top 10 Places to visit in Kolkata

 Here are some more places to visit in Kolkata

-Behold and wonder at the largest and oldest museum of India.
-Marvel at the sprawling collection of antiques, fossils, Mughal paintings, ornaments, artifacts.
+Behold and wonder at the largest and oldest museum in India.
+Marvel at the sprawling collection of antiques, fossils, Mughal paintings, ornaments, and artifacts.

 It’s a treat to history lovers and anybody for that matter.

-For an aesthetically pleasing and soothing as well as spine-chilling experience, you cannot afford to miss out on the famous Park Street cemetery.
+For an aesthetically pleasing, soothing, and spine-chilling experience, you cannot afford to miss out on the famous Park Street cemetery.

-A heritage site in Kolkata, the cemetery is built in Gothic and Indo-Saracenic style.
+A heritage site in Kolkata, the cemetery is built in Gothic and Indo-Saracenic styles.

-A visit to Kolkata would be incomplete without taking a ferry ride at the iconic ghats of the city.
+A visit to Kolkata would be incomplete without taking a ferry ride to the iconic ghats of the city.
 This ride is even more magical at night.

 A mesmerizing and soothing experience, and you well deserve it.

 It is 250 years old and has a circumference of over 330 meters.
-The garden also has a huge collection of orchids, palms, and bamboos.
+The garden also has a huge orchids, palms, and bamboo collection.

 Kolkata is a myriad of beautiful architectural marvels, beautiful bridges, a few of the best markets in India, the best street food, holy places, art, culture, and smiling faces.